-How to Get Google Ads Certification: A Step-by-Step Guide
+How to Earn Your Google Ads Certification

 Make note of when your exam certifications expire so you can renew in time.

-Also, make note of other exams in the Ads suite that you can take to further enhance your knowledge and specialization credentials.
+Also, make note of other exams on Google Ads product specialties in the Ads suite that you can take to further enhance your knowledge and specialization credentials.

 Partner companies can achieve specific specializations based on affiliated individuals having passed additional exams on the specific sub-topics providing value for both the certified individual and the company.